 The downside to this interest; if you weren’t collecting from the start, you’ll need deep pockets to get on board.
 With many of the early coins heading north of €1500, it’ll be a dedicated coin collector that owns a set.
 If you see a bargain on an auction site that looks too good to be true, it almost certainly is.
 The Tiffany coins are known to suffer from counterfeiting, so if you are about to hand over money, make sure it’s genuine.
 Remember, a fake will likely be the same 0.999 silver as the original as even that original only contains €30 worth of the metal.

 Our only criticism is that a series as beautiful, rare and sought after as this one should have packaging to match.
 If you’re lucky, you’ll get a standard CIT wooden box, otherwise it’s a capsule only.
 The Tiffany coins deserve something cool to display them in, maybe something along the lines of a custom Nimbus frame.
 Even the Perth Mint can do that for a €60 coin.
-For 2014 the coins now come in custom packaging for the 10th anniversary and this seems like it’s going to continue moving forward.
+For 2014 the coins now come in custom packaging for the 10th anniversary and this is to continue moving forward.
 There’s also a simply stunning 1kg monster version that is just glorious to look at and with just 99 minted, only the very lucky will grab one.
-This has again continued for 2015, so it looks like it’s going to be a regular feature.
+This has again continued and has become a regular release every year since.